crispinalan/tikicalendar/README.md

 ## Core Features

 * built with Gtk4.6
-* month calendar
+* gtk4 calendar
 * event summary, location, start and end time can be entered and edited
 * priority and is-yearly can be used
-* csv file storage with memory dynamically allocated for up to 5000 records
+* csv file storage
 * speech synthesizer
 * binary for 64-bit Gtk4 distributions